libretro/docs/docs/library/scummvm.md

 ### Timing / Performance

-- **Frameskip** (if available, default: `disabled`):
-  Skips frames to improve performance on slow devices.
-Modes: `disabled` (no frames skipped), `fixed` (always skip a set number of frames, e.g. 1–5), `auto` or `manual` (automatically skip frames when performance drops below a user-defined threshold, typically 15–60%).
-Higher frameskip can help maintain smooth gameplay but may reduce animation smoothness.

 - **Frame rate cap** (`scummvm_framerate`, default: `disabled`):
   Sets an upper limit for the core’s frame rate.
 Options: `disabled`, `60 Hz`, `50 Hz`, `30 Hz`, `25 Hz`.
+Lower values can help maintain smooth gameplay on lower end devices but may reduce animation smoothness.
 Changing this resets the core.

 - **Sample rate** (`scummvm_samplerate`, default: `48000 Hz`):
   Sets the audio sample rate for the core.
 Options: `48000 Hz`, `44100 Hz`.
+Lower values can slightly improve performance on lower end devices.
 Changing this resets the core.

 ### Video